Last updated January 2022

 Before ultras or triathlons

 I grew up exploring the dense mountains and forests around my family’s rural home in Morgan County, TN, constantly trying to keep up with my older brother and cousins.
-My background is a good parallel to my current mix of interests: one of my grandfathers got an 8th grade education before working to help support his family as a coal miner and prison guard, and the other got a PhD in nuclear physics from MIT working with an advisor who would become a nobel prize winner.
+My background is a good parallel to my current mix of interests: one of my grandfathers got an 8th grade education before working to help support his family as a coal miner, a prison guard, and a GI in WW2, and my other grandfather got a PhD in nuclear physics from MIT working with an advisor who would become a Nobel Prize winner.
 I’m equally proud of both.

 I’ve been running most of my life.
 In high school I was a good, but not great runner.
 During college and grad school I essentially took a full decade off from the sport.
 My physical activity consisted primarily of intramural softball and shoveling snow, and while writing my dissertation I weighed a solid 20% more than I do now.